 In the mid-sixties Bob’s older brother came home from college and bought with him the Freewheelin’ Bob Dylan album.
 It was this album that convinced Bob to do his part in making music.
 Guitar and banjo lessons soon followed.
 Songwriting came quite a bit later.
 Bob was signed with the Dancing Druid label, a small indie label, where he recorded a CD entitled Finns Point Light.
 The CD received favorable reviews and was given airplay throughout the country.
 Bob’s songs have been recorded by Boston’s Eric Behr and Wichita’s Aaron Fowler.

-Bob continues to perform as a solo artist and also performs in a trio called Two Smart Guys and Bob.
-Bob has played venues from Philadelphia to New England and considers House Concerts to be among his favorite performance experiences.
+Bob continues to perform as a solo artist.
+He also performs in a trio called Two Smart Guys and Bob.
+The trio includes Peter Hagen on upright bass and vocals and Dave Sherman on lead guitar and vocals.
+The group is known for their performance camaraderery, captivating arrangements and compelling three part harmony.
+Bob has played venues from the Chesapeake to New England and considers House Concerts to be among his favorite performance venues.
 In the words of New England Folk DJ Dick Pleasants, “ Bob Andrews is a talented songwriter with a captivating stage presence.
 It’s great to hear his songs.
 They are wonderfully clever, well constructed and a joy to listen to.
 He’s one of those writers whose songs will be picked up by groups all over the country.”